+Due to these limitations, the findings of this study are not generalizable.
 A final limitation is repetition analysis of an identical sample may result in alpha slippage.
 Family-wise alpha scores may have been reduced.

 The findings provide multiple implications that may contribute to future research and practice.
 An analysis of social studies teachers’ technology usage based upon geographic setting or socioeconomic level may lead to changes in education policy.
 Identification of learning and technology gaps within these schools may lead to policy focused on the advancement of teacher technology skills at the secondary level.
 As an example, the U.S. Departments of Education and Health and Human Services developed the Early Learning and Educational Technology Policy Brief (Lee, 2016) to promote appropriate use of technology in early learning settings.
 The program called for collaboration between researchers and media and app developers.
 In addition, the policy encouraged the development of research-based products for children up to 8 years of age.
 Secondary teachers may benefit from such a policy as a way to learn about new technologies and implementation strategies for their specific student population.